mdeguzis/RetroRig-ES/README.md

 Coming in the future.
 Stay tuned

 ## Warning

-RetroRig was originally meant to be a standalone setup for EmulationStation on Ubuntu from bootup to shutdown.
-If you wish to launch RetroRig-ES on your own, simply remove the autostart entry.
-RetorRig-ES uses it's own dotfile so you can continue to use your own EmulationStation implementation.
-RetroRig-ES makes use of a custom-patched scripts to allow hotplugging for support controllers when possible, as well as proper dual monitor support.
-It is mainly targeted at folks wishing to repurpose an old physical PC.
-I do hope to corrrect some of that in due time, but right now, it is more of an "extra" or a "test bed."

 This is mainly targeted at folks wishing to repurpose a spare physical PC.
 VirtualBox support exists, (to an extent), but can behave erratcially with emulator speed/framerates and is not advised.
 I do